cannikin/cameronjs/README.md

 ### README

-* [ ] Explanation of all build scripts
-* [ ] Explanation of "old fashioned" web development—get your own styles, scripts, images

 ### App Welcome Page

 * [ ] Simple instructions for finding/editing the current page (maybe adding an image)